nap01/config/fedora/37w/init-config.md

 Open OBS and set it up, import your scenes, etc.

 #    Gnome Settings

-    Set up Wifi, Ethernet and VPN
+- Set up Wifi, Ethernet and VPN
-    Turn off bluetooth
+- Turn off bluetooth
-    Change wallpaper
+- Change wallpaper
-    Automatically delete recent files and trash
+- Automatically delete recent files and trash
-    Turn of screen after 15 min
+- Turn of screen after 15 min
-    Turn on night mode
+- Turn on night mode
-    Add online account for Nextcloud and Fedora Deactivate system sounds, mute mic
+- Add online account for Nextcloud and Fedora
+- Deactivate system sounds, mute mic
-    Turn of suspend, shutdown for power button
+- Turn of suspend, shutdown for power button
-    Turn on natural scrolling for mouse touchpad
+- Turn on natural scrolling for mouse touchpad
-    Go through keyboard shortcuts and adapt, I also add custom ones: xkill on CTRL+ALT+X
+- Go through keyboard shortcuts and adapt, I also add custom ones:
+ - xkill on CTRL+ALT+X
-        gnome-terminal on CTRL+ALT+T
+ - gnome-terminal on CTRL+ALT+T
-    Change clock to 24h format
+- Change clock to 24h format
-    Display battery as percentage
+- Display battery as percentage
-    Check your default programs
+- Check your default programs

 #    Other stuff
-    Bookmarks for netdrives: Using CTRL+L in nautilus, I can open the following links inside nautilus and add bookmarks to these drives for easy access: university netdrive: davs://w_muts01@wiwi-webdav.uni-muenster.de/
+- Bookmarks for netdrives: Using CTRL+L in nautilus, I can open the following links inside nautilus and add bookmarks to these drives for easy access:
+ - university netdrive: davs://w_muts01@wiwi-webdav.uni-muenster.de/
-        university cluster sftp://w_muts01@palma2c.uni-muenster.de
+ - university cluster: sftp://w_muts01@palma2c.uni-muenster.de
-        personal homepage sftp://mutschler.eu
+ - personal homepage: sftp://mutschler.eu
-    Reorder Favorites: I like to reorder the favorites on the gnome launcher (when one hits the SUPER) key Go through all programs: Hit META+A and go through all programs, decide whether you need them or uninstall these Check autostart programs in Gnome Tweaks
+- Reorder Favorites: I like to reorder the favorites on the gnome launcher (when one hits the SUPER) key
+- Go through all programs: Hit META+A and go through all programs, decide whether you need them or uninstall these
+- Check autostart programs in Gnome Tweaks
-    In the file manager preferences I enable “Sort folders before files Click on the clock and set the location for your weather forecast
+- In the file manager preferences I enable “Sort folders before files
+- Click on the clock and set the location for your weather forecast